-- d.
-KCPHD may conduct a sanitary survey of a Group B water system whenever: - .
-Two unsatisfactory bacteriological samples are drawn; - i.
-KCPHD receives a request for a loan certification; - ii.
-A Group B Water System changes ownership or the purveyor; or - iii.
-KCPHD determines a public health threat exists or is suspected. - e.
-If maximum contaminant level (MCL) in nitrate samples is exceeded, then the purveyor shall install treatment. - f.
-The Health Officer may require a purveyor to install treatment to resolve unsatisfactory coliform bacteria samples when other methods of decontamination are unsuccessful. - g.
+- 1. KCPHD may conduct a sanitary survey of a Group B water system whenever: - a.
+Two unsatisfactory bacteriological samples are drawn; - b.
+KCPHD receives a request for a loan certification; - c.
+A Group B Water System changes ownership or the purveyor; or - d.
+KCPHD determines a public health threat exists or is suspected. - 2.
+If maximum contaminant level (MCL) in nitrate samples is exceeded, then the purveyor shall install treatment. - 3.
+The Health Officer may require a purveyor to install treatment to resolve unsatisfactory coliform bacteria samples when other methods of decontamination are unsuccessful. - 4.
 Any costs associated with sanitary surveys conducted by KCPHD or their designee shall remain the responsibility of the water system owner or purveyor and will be assessed in accordance with the applicable fee schedule.